gslin/aws-web-console-service-shortkeys-userscript/README.md

+# DEPRECATED

+This script is deprecated since the new AWS Management Console (Web) provides Alt-S to focus on search box quickly.

 # aws-web-console-service-shortkeys-userscript

 In AWS Management Console (Web), this userscript adds ability to use `/` shortcut expanding service menu, and `Esc` key to close it.